Ramsey properties of randomly perturbed hypergraphs: A variant of the regularity lemma for hypergraphs

-{\bf Refinement process.} We start by providing an {\sl initial} pair of partitions (defined below), one over vertices and the other over (some) pairs of vertices, satisfying Properties~(R.1-3).
+We start by providing an {\it initial} pair of partitions (defined below), one over vertices and the other over (some) pairs of vertices, satisfying Properties~(R.1-3).
 If these satisfy Property~(R.4) as well, then the proof concludes.
-Otherwise, a {\sl refinement process} for these two partitions commences.
-A single iteration of this process accepts as input a pair of partitions $\Pi := (\mathcal{V},\mathcal{B})$, where $\mathcal{V}$ is a vertex-partition and $\mathcal{B}$ is a partition of $K^{(2)}(\mathcal{V})$, such that $\Pi$ satisfies Properties~(R.1-3) but not~(R.4).
-At the end of the iteration, a pair of partitions $\Pi' := (\mathcal{V}',\mathcal{B}')$ satisfying Properties~(R.1-3) is produced such that $\Pi' \prec \Pi$, by which we mean that $\mathcal{V}' \prec \mathcal{V}$ and $\mathcal{B}' \prec \mathcal{B}$.
+Otherwise, a {\it refinement process} for these two partitions commences.
+A single iteration of this process accepts as input a pair of partitions $\Pi = (\mathcal{V},\mathcal{B})$, where $\mathcal{V}$ is a vertex partition and $\mathcal{B}$ is a partition of $K^{(2)}(\mathcal{V})$, such that~$\Pi$ satisfies Properties~(R.1-3) but not~(R.4).
+At the end of the iteration, a pair of partitions $\Pi' = (\mathcal{V}',\mathcal{B}')$ satisfying Properties~(R.1-3) is produced such that $\Pi' \prec \Pi$, by which we mean that $\mathcal{V}' \prec \mathcal{V}$ and $\mathcal{B}' \prec \mathcal{B}$.

 The pair $\Pi'$ has an additional crucial property.
-As customary in proofs of regularity lemmas, a quantity called the {\sl index} (see~\eqref{eq:index}) is associated with any pair of partitions; in that, certain quantities, namely $\mathrm{ind}(\Pi)$ and $\mathrm{ind}(\Pi')$, are associated with $\Pi$ and $\Pi'$, respectively.
-The additional key property satisfied by $\Pi'$, alluded to above, is that $\mathrm{ind}(\Pi') \geq \mathrm{ind}(\Pi) + \Omega_{\delta^{(3)}_{\ref{lem:ghrl}}}(1)$; this inequality embodies the traditional {\sl index increment} argument that often appears in proofs of regularity lemmas.
+As customary in proofs of regularity lemmata, a quantity called the {\it index} (see~\eqref{eq:index}) is associated with any pair of partitions; in that, certain quantities, namely $\mathrm{ind}(\Pi)$ and $\mathrm{ind}(\Pi')$, are associated with $\Pi$ and $\Pi'$, respectively.
+The additional key property satisfied by $\Pi'$, alluded to above, is that $\mathrm{ind}(\Pi') \geq \mathrm{ind}(\Pi) + \Omega_{\delta^{(3)}_{\ref{lem:ghrl}}}(1)$; this inequality embodies the traditional {\it index increment} argument that often appears in proofs of regularity lemmata.

 If the pair $\Pi'$ satisfies Property~(R.4), then the proof concludes; otherwise another iteration of the refinement process takes place, this time with $\Pi'$ assuming the role of $\Pi$ above.
 The index increment argument and the fact that the index of any pair of partitions is bounded from above by one (see~\eqref{eq:index-bound}), imply that such a refinement process must terminate.
-Therefore, within $O(1)$ iterations, a pair of partitions satisfying Properties~(R.1-4) is encountered and Lemma~\ref{lem:ghrl} is proved.
+Therefore, within $O(1)$ iterations, a pair of partitions satisfying Properties~(R.1-4) is encountered and Proposition~\ref{lem:ghrl} is proved.
 Figure~\ref{fig:process} provides a bird's eye view of a single iteration of the refinement process.